Fiori-Tracker/fiori-tracker.github.io/docs/ro/FPS01/main.md

 # Fiori Tracker Roles

-FT Roles component provides ["Roles List" app](roles.md) with SAP Fiori Launchpad's roles details and with a set of relations.
+FT Roles component provides ["FT Roles" app](../../features/roles.md) with SAP Fiori Launchpad's roles details and with a set of relations.
 Relations link your roles to their related objects.

 [![](res/ro.png)](res/ro.png)